Andean Trekking Peru: Immerse yourself in the culture of the Andes

 DAY 1 : Cusco - Lares - Hot Spring - Huacawasi

-Embark on an unforgettable adventure with our Andes Machu Picchu trek.
-The journey begins with an early pick-up from your hotel at 4:30 am, taking you through the scenic Sacred Valley of the Incas.
-Enjoy breakfast in Calca, where you can also purchase any last-minute snacks or essentials.
-Departing Calca at 8 am, our 3-hour drive unveils Andean villages, stunning mountain landscapes, and herds of llamas and alpacas.
-Arriving in the small town of Lares (3,100 m), renowned for its medicinal thermal baths, we indulge in a refreshing bath before commencing our hike.
-Energized and ready, we embark on a leisurely walk through the Trapiche River Valley, reaching the village of Vilcabamba after approximately 2.5 hours.
-A well-deserved lunch break awaits, offering a brief rest before continuing the ascent through the valley for another 1.5 hours.
-Our journey leads us to the charming village of Huacawasi (3,700 m), where we set up camp, enjoy a hearty dinner, and spend a memorable night surrounded by the tranquility of the Andes.
+Embark on an unforgettable adventure with our Andes Trekking Peru!
+Your journey begins with an early pickup from your hotel at 4:30 a.m., taking you through the picturesque Sacred Valley of the Incas.
+Enjoy breakfast in Calca, where you can purchase last-minute snacks or essentials.
+After departing Calca at 8:00 a.m., our three-hour drive will unveil Andean villages, stunning mountain landscapes, and herds of llamas and alpacas.
+Upon arrival in the small town of Lares (10,170 ft), renowned for its medicinal thermal baths, we will enjoy a refreshing bath before beginning our hike.
+Feeling energized, we take a leisurely walk through the Trapiche River Valley and reach the village of Vilcabamba after about 2.5 hours.
+A well-deserved lunch break awaits, offering a chance to rest before continuing the ascent through the valley for another hour and a half.
+Our journey then takes us to the charming village of Huacawasi (12,139 ft), where we will set up camp, enjoy a hearty dinner, and spend a memorable night surrounded by the tranquility of the Andes.

 DAY 2 : Huacawasi - Patacancha

-Experience the unique charm of Huacahuasi, where stone houses with thatched roofs dot the landscape.
-Marvel at the vibrant, handwoven fabrics produced by the locals, showcasing their exceptional craftsmanship in items like ponchos and "chullos" (woolen hats).
-In the morning, immerse yourself in the art of weaving as you learn about their techniques and appreciate the high-quality products.
-Our trek kicks off after lunch in the village.
-A 2-hour climb leads us to the breathtaking Ipsaycocha Pass (4,500 m), the trek's highest point.
-Take in panoramic views of the surrounding mountains before descending gently for about 1 hour to reach our second campsite near the stunning Ipsaycocha Lake.
-Keep an eye out for Andean geese, Puna ibis, and other bird species around the lake.
-Continuing the descent, we arrive at our camp in Patacancha (3,750 m/12,377 ft).
-Enjoy tea and a delicious dinner, surrounded by the serene beauty of the Andes.
+Experience the unique charm of Huacahuasi, where stone houses with thatched roofs are scattered throughout the landscape.
+Marvel at the vibrant, handwoven fabrics produced by the locals, which showcase their exceptional craftsmanship.
+These fabrics are used to make items like ponchos and "chullos," which are woolen hats.
+In the morning, immerse yourself in the art of weaving, learn about the techniques, and appreciate the high-quality products.
+After lunch in the village, our trek begins.
+A two-hour climb will lead us to the breathtaking Ipsaycocha Pass (14,764 ft), the highest point of the trek.
+Enjoy panoramic views of the surrounding mountains, then descend gently for about an hour to reach our second campsite near the stunning Ipsaycocha Lake.
+Keep an eye out for Andean geese, Puna ibises, and other bird species around the lake.
+After continuing the descent, we will arrive at our camp in Patacancha (12,377 ft/3,750 m).
+Enjoy tea and a delicious dinner surrounded by the serene beauty of the Andes.

 DAY 3 : Patacancha

-Awaken to the ancient melodies of the Pututo, an Inca conch shell trumpet reserved for special religious ceremonies.
-After indulging in a traditional and nourishing breakfast, embark on a scenic hike to Lake Azul Cocha.
-This short trek offers breathtaking views of the Andean landscape, featuring majestic mountains, winding rivers, potato fields, and free-roaming llamas and alpacas.
-Marvel at the charm of traditional Andean houses constructed with Adobe or stone and crowned with thatched roofs.
-Encounter unique flora, including Queña (polylepis), Stipa ichu (Peruvian feather grass), Yareta (azorella compacta), and more, immersing yourself in the rich Andean culture.
-Upon returning to the campsite, savor a delightful lunch and engage in a hands-on experience of potato hilling and harvesting, guided by our Andean host family.
-As the late afternoon unfolds, relax at the campsite, taking in the mesmerizing sunset vistas before a well-deserved dinner.
+Awaken to the ancient melodies of the pututo, an Incan conch shell trumpet used only in special religious ceremonies.
+After enjoying a traditional, nourishing breakfast, set out on a scenic hike to Lake Azul Cocha.
+This short trek offers breathtaking views of the Andean landscape, including majestic mountains, winding rivers, potato fields, and llamas and alpacas roaming freely.
+Marvel at the charm of traditional Andean houses made of adobe or stone with thatched roofs.
+You will also encounter unique flora, including queñoa (Polylepis), ichu grass (Stipa ichu), yareta (Azorella compacta), and more, immersing yourself in the rich Andean culture.
+Upon returning to the campsite, enjoy a delicious lunch and participate in hands-on potato hilling and harvesting activities guided by our Andean host family.
+As the late afternoon unfolds, relax at the campsite and take in the mesmerizing sunset vistas before enjoying a well-deserved dinner.

 DAY 4 : Patacancha - Inca Trail - Aguas Calientes